-Read the latest updates on autism research and new autism publications, shared from the NAS information update service.
+Read the latest updates on autism research and new autism publications, shared from the National Autistic Society's (NAS) information update service.

-The articles in the updates are sourced from the NAS's Autism Data service.
-Autism Data is the only database of published material on all aspects of autism and is free to access at http://www.autism.org.uk/autismdata.
+The articles in the updates are sourced from the NAS's online catalogue, a free to access database of published material on all aspects of autism.
 It contains a list of over 24,000 publications related to autism including research articles, books, leaflets, videos and other materials.

 Updates are added twice monthly on a Monday.
 In each update 5 topic areas are covered and the topics are rotated over the course of a month.
 The topic areas are: